• Skip to primary navigation

 Pfannkuchen Recipe

 How do you have your pancakes?
-Pancakes are a favourite all over the world, but each country has a slightly different recipe.
+Pancakes are a favorite all over the world, but each country has a slightly different recipe.
 I am excited to share my German Pfannkuchen recipe (Eierkuchen recipe) and traditions with you.
 German pancakes are either called Pfannkuchen or Eierkuchen.
 In Austria, they are called "Palatschinken". [source Wikipedia]

 German Pancakes